 - Open Flames – never leave candles or fire unattended and make sure to extinguish thoroughly before leaving or going to bed

 - do not overload sockets

-- only 1 multi-plug outlet should be used per wall outlet
+- only one multi-plug outlet should be used per wall outlet

-- inspect cords for any damage and replace if necessary
+- inspect cords for any damage and replace them if necessary

-- Make sure all lights are rated for outdoors, the difference from the indoor rating is important
+- Make sure all lights are rated for outdoors.
+The difference from the indoor rating is essential.

-- Examine strands for damage, replace if any is found
+- Examine strands for damage, and replace if any is found

 Be careful putting up decorations around power lines

-Make sure the ladder is not damaged, secured to the ground, and that someone else is present to assist you.
+Ensure the ladder is not damaged, secured to the ground, and that someone else assists you.

-- As with the lights, ensure that all extension cords are specifically for outdoor use
+- As with the lights, ensure that all extension cords are for outdoor use.